mne-tools/mne-lsl/README.md

 Add "scripts" directory to PATH environment variable for convenient access to commonly used scripts.

 ## For Windows users, increase timer resolution
 The default timer resolution in some Windows versions is 16 ms, which can limit the precision of timings.
-It is strongly recommended to run this tool and set the resolution to 1 ms or lower.
+It is strongly recommended to run the following tool and set the resolution to 1 ms or lower:

 [https://vvvv.org/contribution/windows-system-timer-tool](https://vvvv.org/contribution/windows-system-timer-tool)

 ## Hardware triggering without legacy parallel port
 We have also developed an Arduino-based triggering system as we wanted to send triggers to a parallel port using standard USB ports.
 We achieved sub-millisecond extra latency compared to physical parallel port (150 +- 25 us).
 Experimental results using oscilloscope can be found in "doc" folder.
 The package can be downloaded by: